aryanjainnu/aryanjainnu/README.md

 ### Hi there 👋

 I'm **Aryan Jain**, a Computer Science student at Northwestern University in Evanston, Illinois.
-Before Northwestern, I grew up in Bangkok, Thailand where I worked for just over a year as a Software Engineer at GoPomelo, APAC's Premier Google Cloud Partner, where I streamlined over 25 projects building various software solutions!
+I have over a year of experience as a Software Engineer at GoPomelo, APAC's Premier Google Cloud Partner, where I streamlined over 25 projects building various software solutions!

 **I'm currently working on**
 - Continuing to build a, now acquired, data-driven startup, Authentic Media Ascension